 British Columbia’s Lower Mainland is a veritable outdoor playground for weekend warriors like 55-year-old runner Sibeal Foyle.
 However, as the West Vancouver resident discovered, despite being invigorating, routine physical activity can also cause physical pain.
 Foyle had been experiencing noticeable discomfort in her Achilles tendon on and off for a few years, but while she was training for the 2011 Vancouver marathon, she was completing an 18-mile training run and had to stop because the pain in both of her Achilles became unbearable.

-Foyle had developed Achilles tendinopathy (AT) – a structural breakdown of the tendon in the middle of the Achilles – and got caught in a vicious cycle of pain, physiotherapy and recovery, returning to running, and feeling pain again.
+Foyle had developed Achilles tendinopathy (AT)–a structural breakdown of the tendon in the middle of the Achilles–and got caught in a vicious cycle of pain, physiotherapy and recovery, returning to running, and feeling pain again.

 “If I was feeling good, I’d go all out, and then I wouldn’t be able to do anything for a while,” says Foyle, a fine arts instructor at Kwantlen Polytechnic University.
-“It got to the point where I could hardly walk at all, I was wearing flats all the time, and the pain was so bad I thought, ‘This is crazy - I can’t go on like this.’”
+“It got to the point where I could hardly walk at all, I was wearing flats all the time, and the pain was so bad I thought, ‘This is crazy–I can’t go on like this.’”

 Physiotherapist Lyndal Solomons often sees AT patients caught in a loop of pain and recovery.

-“They experience pain, so they stop running or hiking or rest it for a few weeks and then they go back and it happens again,” says Solomons, who works at the Allan McGavin Sports Medicine Centre at the University of British Columbia.
+“They experience pain, so they stop running or hiking and rest it for a few weeks and then they go back and it happens again,” says Solomons, who works at the Allan McGavin Sports Medicine Centre at the University of British Columbia.

 “We know through the research that physiotherapy rehabilitation is the best thing you can possibly do for AT, but it’s still an extremely slow process and it takes a long time to heal,” says Solomons.

-Two treatment options: the same pain relief
+Two treatment options: The same pain relief

-Solomons is co-investigator, alongside principal investigator and Vancouver Coastal Health Research Institute scientist Dr. Alex Scott, for a study looking at adding intramuscular stimulation (IMS) to a standard AT treatment program to accelerate this long process of recovery.
+Solomons is co-investigator, alongside principal investigator and Vancouver Coastal Health Research Institute scientist Dr. Alex Scott, for a study looking at adding intramuscular stimulation (IMS) to a standard AT treatment program to accelerate the long process of recovery.
 IMS is the insertion of solid acupuncture-like needles into affected tissues to try and get the muscle to relax and take the tension off the tendon.

 In Solomons’ and Dr. Scott’s study, IMS treatment is given alongside standard AT rehabilitation to half of the study participants.
 The other half of the participants receive the standard rehab program, which may involve the patient first backing off from the aggravating activity, while physiotherapy then aims to build up muscle strength, especially in the in the calf muscles, through a routine of specific exercises.
 Slowly, the affected tendon is progressively reloaded.